Justme0/DesignPattern/README.md

-# DesignPatten
+# DesignPattern
-The example code from head first design pattens for practicing
+The example code from head first design patterns for practicing

-## Singleton Patten
+## Singleton Pattern

 Your ticket to creating one-of-a-object, for which there is only one instance.